uchicago-cs/cmsc23300/website/working_in_pairs.rst

 Start early
 ~~~~~~~~~~~

-We're sure you're told in every single class that you shouldn't wait until right
+We're sure you're told in all your classes that you shouldn't wait until right
 before the deadline to start working on an assignment.
-We realize you have multiple
+We realize this is not always
-demands on your time, and and that this is not always possible but we encourage you,
+possible (given all the demands on your time) but we encourage you,
-if possible, for you to get an early start in the first projects.
+if possible, to get an early start in the first projects.
 This is when you will start working with your project partner,
 and will likely have to iron out the ways in which you collaborate best, and this
 will take time.
 You want to allow plenty of time before the deadline to figure